ElazarK/content-docs/playbooks/Email_Address_Enrichment_Generic.md

-Get an email addresses's reputation using one or more integrations.
+Gets an email addresses's reputation using one or more integrations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.